 It is a collaborative planning technique, created for those teams who want to “make an impact” with their software.

-The “Impact Map” represents the strategic vision to generate a particular outcome: we want to trace the possible impacts to be produced on every actor and/or role to obtain their contribution to the desired result.
-Every traced impact is associated with possible actions to be taken in order to trigger it.
+The “Impact Map” represents the strategic vision to generate a particular outcome: we want to trace the possible impacts to be produced on every actor and/or role to obtain their contribute to the desired result.
+Every traced impact associates possible actions to be taken in order to trigger it.

 You must think it is a very difficult thing to do.
 Actually, by following few simple tips, it reveals itself as an almost fun procedure, tidy and clear.

 The key thing to keep in mind on the entire course is the Why: the Goal.

 For the teams it is often hard to fully understand this without overshadowing the outcome we are aiming for: to-do lists are usually filled out, without having a clear connection to the purpose for which they are created.